LBNE/FNALCore/README.md

 standard library).
 Though modularization and reuse is generally good, clients of any of these libraries need to be aware of this coupling and this can cause issues for clients and developers in maintaining API and ABI compatibility.
+In particular, the dependency graph of the modules, whilst acyclic, is vertical.

-Motivated by other "foundation" libraries providing similar functionality (core data structures, configuration language parsing, configurable logging) such as [QtCore](http://qt-project.org/doc/qt-5/qtcore-index.html), [Poco](http://pocoproject.org/) and [CoreFoundation/Cocoa](https://developer.apple.com/technologies/mac/cocoa.html), this project merges the four FNAL libraries with the aim of simplifing use for clients as well as maintenance by developers.
+Motivated by other "foundation" libraries providing similar functionality (core data structures, configuration language parsing, configurable logging) in a single layer such as [QtCore](http://qt-project.org/doc/qt-5/qtcore-index.html), [Poco](http://pocoproject.org/) and [CoreFoundation/Cocoa](https://developer.apple.com/technologies/mac/cocoa.html), this project merges the four FNAL libraries with the aim of simplifing use for clients as well as maintenance by developers.

 - Source code is kept modular, with one directory per module.
 - A single binary library is created vs three.